Omaha Public Schools: Split the District

 It was suspected that OPS may file a suit challenging the new law, but they did not.
 Instead, on May 16, 2006 the National Association for the Advancement of Colored People (NAACP) filed a suit against the governor and other Nebraska state officials charging that LB 1024, originally proposed by state senator Ernie Chambers, "intentionally furthers racial segregation."
 The NAACP lawsuit argues that because Omaha has racially segregated residential patterns, subdivided school districts will also be racially segregated, contrary to United States law.

 According to April 2006, information published by Associated Press, the current Omaha public school district has approximately 45,000 students classified as 46 percent white, 31 percent black, 20 percent Hispanic, and 3 percent Asian or American Indian.
 News reports indicate that division of the city of Omaha into three new school districts, as ordered in April, 2006, by the Nebraska legislature and including current Elkhorn, Millard and Ralston public schools, is often expected to result in black students concentrated in a North Omaha district, white students in West Omaha district, and non-English speaking students in a South Omaha district.
 However, the law does not mandate such a result.
 Within its requirements, new districts may be drawn in several different ways.

 LB 641, approved on May 7, 2007, repealed the requirement that the Omaha Public Schools district be broken up into three districts.
 Afterward, the governor suspended and repealed the law.

+Finance

+Omaha Public Schools is funded through a combination of state aid and local property tax revenue.
+In Nebraska, the use of tax increment financing (TIF) for redevelopment projects can affect the property tax base available to overlapping school districts, including OPS, because most of the incremental property tax growth within a TIF district is reserved for repaying project costs rather than supporting general school operations for the duration of the TIF.
+One prominent example is the Omaha Streetcar, which is planned to be financed largely through TIF within a downtown redevelopment district, leading critics to argue that future property tax growth in the area will be diverted away from Omaha Public Schools and other local services while the district is in effect.